ckdextergames/Icarus_mods/README.md

 "Not as clumsy or random as a blaster, an elegant weapon for a more civilized age."

 *__CAUTION__*: This mod may conflict with other mods!
 Recommended to use alone, or with mods known not to change these json files: "D_ProcessorRecipes", "D_ItemStatic", "D_FirearmData", and "D_Itemable".
 Or, use Mod Manager to choose your desired changes.
 [Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!

 ---

+12. __Creature Chaos!__ (Direct link: https://bit.ly/CKDcritters)

+Expanding on CriticalFail's original "Moar_Bearz" mod, I'm moving beyond my "So_Many_Bearz" mod to encompass all the different carnivorous varmits throughout both Olympus and Styx.
+This mod comes in three flavors, of increasing intensity (labeled LVL 1, 2, and 3).

+Level 1 just marginally ups the count of agressive critters all around so you'll notice, but not be overwhelved.

+Level 2 provides some real challenges in dealing with the increased spawning in each biome you enter.

+Level 3?
+Ha!
+You can't handle level 3...
+Seriously, be prepared.
+There will be TONS of crazed quadrapeds ready to attack at every turn.
+Ya been warned.

+Note: This mod doesn't specifically alter Horde Mode Waves.
+For that, I'd suggest Semac's mods.

+Good hunting!

+*__CAUTION__*: This mod may conflict with other mods!
+Recommended to use alone, or with mods known not to change these json files: "D_AISpawnRules", "D_AISpawnZones", and "D_AIAutonomousSpawns".
+Or, use Mod Manager to choose your desired changes.
+[Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!

+---